Accounting Basics

 Main Takeaways

-- Since 2002, the organization responsible for establishing accounting standards in the United States has been working closely with the Financial Accounting Standards Board in order to enhance and harmonize generally accepted accounting principles (GAAP) and international financial reporting standards (IFRS).
+• Since 2002, the organization responsible for establishing accounting standards in the United States has been working closely with the Financial Accounting Standards Board to enhance and harmonize generally accepted accounting principles (GAAP) and international financial reporting standards (IFRS).

 International Accounting Standards (IAS) Simply Explained